alecmas/Class-Roll-System/README.md

 	- Created menu for editStudent function to select either editInfo or editGrades
 	- Implemented validateGrade function
 	- Finished editStudent and editGrades functions

+	09/12/2016 (Ryan)
+	- Used .find() to validate email by searching for "@" in user input (addStudent, editStudent)
+	- Moved display of "Info edit successful!" in case of invalid email input
+	- Converted name and email to lowercase in editStudent function